Introduction to Tom Kertes

 Tom (right), with Ron, on a trip to Kiusta

-Tom also helped produce viral videos and other media campaigns that were viewed by tens of millions of people.
-His media campaigns were covered by the Globe and Mail, the Toronto Star, CBC News, the New York Times, ABC News, the Washington Post, the Guardian, and other national news outlets.
+Before teaching, Tom helped produce children’s educational television and other media as a communications advisor.
+He was a production coordinator for Biz Kids, an Emmy Award-winning educational TV series about money and business.
+He helped produce viral videos and other media campaigns that were viewed by tens of millions of people.
+These media campaigns were covered by Globe and Mail, Toronto Star, CBC News, New York Times, ABC News, Washington Post, the Guardian, and other news outlets.

 Strong Community